smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 In SQL Server, nulls sort before non-null values in ascending order and after non-null values in descending order.

 `ORDER BY (SELECT NULL)` supplies a constant ordering expression.
-It can document that arbitrary ordering is intentional, but it does not guarantee stable or repeatable results:
+It can document that arbitrary ordering is intentional, but it does not guarantee stable or repeatable results.

 ```sql
 SELECT TOP (1) Fruit